 Get back to Vice City

-The 80s flavoring is off the roof for this one, with the story basically being a pastiche of Scarface, but with a lot more wanton destruction.
-GTA VI’s Vice City seems just as Miami-inspired, but with a much broader lens on modern culture, so it will undoubtedly be exciting to see how the city has evolved over time.
+The 80s flavouring is off the roof for this one, with the story basically being a pastiche of Scarface, but with a lot more wanton destruction.
+GTA VI’s Vice City seems just as Miami-inspired but with a much broader lens on modern culture, so seeing how the city has evolved over time will undoubtedly be exciting.

-There’s no doubt that Lucia’s story is going to be a good deal different than the ballad of Trevor, Michael, and Franklin, but rather than looking at the story, GTA’s most modern incarnation is in the constantly updated online game.
+There’s no doubt that Lucia’s story will be much different than the ballad of Trevor, Michael, and Franklin.
+Still, rather than looking at the story, GTA’s most modern incarnation is in the constantly updated online game.

 Play Rockstar’s latest masterpiece